TobikoData/sqlmesh/docs/integrations/engines/snowflake.md

     - Install from the command line with the command `pip install "sqlmesh[snowflake]"`
 3. You have initialized a [SQLMesh example project](../../quickstart/cli#1-create-the-sqlmesh-project) on your computer
     - Open a command line interface and navigate to the directory where the project files should go
-    - Initialize the project with the command `sqlmesh init duckdb`
+    - Initialize the project with the command `sqlmesh init snowflake`

 ### Access control permissions